quantum-t/quantum-web/src/programs/review-and-reset.md

 * Mentoring & leadership support
 * High level introduction to “In One Piece - a step by step guide to surviving change"
 * 2 x 15 minute coach calls – When you need to bounce ideas around or need some guidance

+  3 months access to Quantum Links - LinkedIn support and online branding

 ## Networking